wadmiraal/Colibri/README.md

 ### Template engine

 PHP comes bundled with a great, efficient and easy template-engine: PHP itself.
 Colibri simply uses php code to parse your template files and insert the data.
 Here again, Colibri enforces very little.
 By default, it will use a *layout* (which could be thought of as the HTML wrapper of your content) to which is passed a `$view` variable.
-This `$view`variable itself contains data from a *view*.
+This `$view`variable itself contains string data from a *view*.

 If you've used *partials* before, then this will look familiar.

 Views and layouts are simply PHP files with HTML.
 You can output any variables you want (iow: name the variables as you see fit in each file).

-For convenience, 3 pre-defined variables will be available for the *layouts*: `$stylesheets`, `$scripts` and `$view`. `$stylesheets` and `$scripts` will be populated by calling the `$view->add_css()` or `$view->add_js()` methods in controllers, but this is not mandatory.
+For convenience, 3 pre-defined variables will be available for the *layouts*: `$stylesheets`, `$scripts` and `$view`. `$stylesheets` and `$scripts` will be populated by calling the `$this->view->add_css()` or `$this->view->add_js()` methods in controllers, but this is not mandatory.

 #### Partials ?

 You can use Views just as partials.
-Just call `$view->partial()` to disable passing the view through a layout.
+Just call `$my_view->partial()` to disable passing the view through a layout.
 This will allow you to have views nested within each other, giving great flexibility.
 You can use as many views as you want, each linked to a particular template file.

 #### AJAX ?

 A view can also be rendered as JSON.
-By calling `$view->json()`, the template engine will skip the template parsing and directly output all variables as a JSON string.
+By calling `$this->view->json()`, the template engine will skip the template parsing and directly output all variables as a JSON string.
 This is super-easy and very usefull for AJAX heavy applications.

 ## Models